GeorgeKaravas/Movie-Viewer/Readme.md

 # Main way to build

-In index.html you need to link to the components from bootstrap/Lightbox/jQuery first using a *src* command to the relative .js file from each tool, in **body**
+In index.html you need to link the components from bootstrap/Lightbox/jQuery first using a *src* command to the relative .js file from each tool, in **body**.

-In **head** you need to link the css styles from the relative .css from each tool using *href* command
+In **head** you need to link the css styles from the relative .css from each tool using *href* command.

 After define to an ID our variable"app" we can start using the libraries of the tools.